AFRINIC: Board of directors

-The AFRINIC bylaws prescribe a nine-member board of directors.
+The organization's by-laws prescribe a nine-member board of directors.
 Six directors are elected to represent the six sub-regions, and two directors are elected based on professional expertise.
 The last seat on the board is filled by the chief executive officer.

-AFRINIC members elect directors at annual general member meetings, normally in May or June.
+Members elect directors at annual general member meetings, normally in May or June.
 The organization's bylaws define quorum for this meeting as the presence of four regional directors, one non-regional director, and five members.
-Members vote on-site at the meeting and prior to the meeting via online voting.
+Members vote at the meeting and prior to the meeting via electronic voting.
 The elected directors serve three-year terms.

 The directors elect a chair of the board and a vice-chair.
 The directors appoint a chief executive officer, which is a staff role.

 Council of Elders

 The AFRINIC Council of Elders, which consists of up to six former board chairs, advises the board.
 The council is not elected by organization members.
 In 2023, the Council of Elders consisted of Nii N. Quaynor, Pierre S. Dandjinou, Viv Padayatchy, Maimouna Ndeye Diop Diagne, and Christian Bope.